Thursday, July 19, 2018

 Clive Cussler's Trojan Odyssey marks the end of an era in many ways.
 Not only is it the case that this is the last Dirk Pitt novel on which Clive Cussler's name appears without a coauthor.
 It is also the first novel to include Dirk Jr. and Summer in the adventure, just as the single, adventurous Dirk Sr. puts that part of his life behind him, marrying his longtime girlfriend Loren Smith and taking over the directorship of NUMA from Admiral Sandecker.
 These changes of life will pretty much keep him out of the field (in both those ways), and pave the way for the principal "Dirk Pitt" of the novels to be the son from this point on.

-Naturally, I would like to be able to say that the sequence of "Dirk Pitt Sr." novels goes out strong.
+Naturally I would like to be able to say that the sequence of "Dirk Pitt Sr." novels goes out strong.
 Alas, the first time I tried to read it I didn't make it past page one hundred and fifty.
 I suppose that part of the problem was that I had become less forgiving of Cussler's literary weaknesses in the decade since I started the series.
 However, it is also the case that this part of the book--which consists mostly of an ocean resort and the Pitt twins being inconveniently in the way of a hurricane--comes across as both overfamiliar to readers of his previous books, and agonizingly slow.

 Hoping that the rest of the book would be better I later returned to it and pressed on.
 Having done so I can say that the pace and interest do pick up in the second half of the story.
-Still, while the story gets better, it does not get very much better.
+Still, while the book gets better, it does not get very much better.
 Despite being shorter than many of the preceding Pitt epics, ending on just page 485 in the hardback edition, it felt overlong, with many later bits excessively drawn out.

 Moreover, that sense of overfamiliarity remained.
 Cussler's previous novels are not merely referenced (as would be appropriate in a transitional work like this), but recycled.
 There is a lot of Sahara here in particular--for instance, in the spread of conspicuous, rapidly spreading, ocean-killing pollution from a mysterious source ("brown crud" in the Caribbean), and the dispatch of Pitt, Al Giordino and Rudi Gunn aboard a disguised high-tech vessel to check it out early in the story.
 Same as in that other novel, the subsequent adventure involves a river journey, an old colonial fortress, an ecologically destructive high-tech facility incorporating cutting-edge energy technology, action underground, and a party of foreigners enslaved by the baddie.